decodelabs/wellspring/README.md

 Wellspring::dump();
 ```

-This will output a list of all registered loaders in order of priority:
+This will output a list of all registered loaders in order of priority, including their priority, type and source, keyed by their callback identity:

 ```
 [